Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 As an optional extra this guide highlights how, with the user workload monitoring observability stack deployed, these Gateways can then be observed and monitored.

-**Developer**
+**Application developer user**

-We will walk through how you can use the kuadrant OAS extensions and CLI to generate an `HTTPRoute` for your API and add specific Auth and Rate Limiting requirements to your API.
+This guide walks through how you can use the Kuadrant OAS extensions and CLI to generate an `HTTPRoute` for your API and add specific auth and rate limiting requirements to your API.

 ## Platform Engineer